Estimated reading time: 10 minutes

 Is There Extra Educational Support For Expat Families?

-Should your child have any special educational needs, you need to select a school that offers extended support.
+Should your child have special educational needs, you must select a school that offers extended support.

 In the UK, this is often managed by a SENCO (Special Educational Needs Co-ordinator).
 This staff member will be your main point of contact to ensure your child is getting the best help with their education.